 2. Corporate Castaways

-Corporate castaway is a challenge played by many people in an open space.
-Different games and challenges are set on a field, or any open space and different groups are used to solve them.
+Corporate Castaway is a challenge played by many people in an open space.
+Different games and challenges are set on a field, or any open space, and different groups are used to solve them.
 The group that solves the most challenges gets the highest score and wins.

 3. Charity Bike Buildathon